jtarrio/pascual/manual/chapter2.md

 ## If-then-else

 So far, I've only shown you programs that always do the same thing.
-Yes, the second one will display different names if you type different names into it, but it will always execute the same statements no matter what.
+Yes, the second one will display different names if you type other names into it, but it will always execute the same statements no matter what.

 There is a way to let your program execute some statements or others depending on a condition: the `if` statement, which I show you in the following example: